hammerheim-game/hammerheim-rules/3-equipment.md

 Poisoned wind globes are fragile spheres of a caustic hellish liquid warpstone.
-When the globe is thrown and the gas is released and it dissolves through flesh and armour with equal ease.
+When the globe is thrown and the gas is released and it dissolves through flesh and armor with equal ease.
 [Skaven, Clan Skryre Only]
 Range: 8"
 Strength: Special